Dublin Airport: Long-haul traffic

 As of August 2019, there are services to 31 intercontinental destinations from Dublin Airport (not including Anatolia).
 In 2007, Etihad Airways began operating between Dublin Airport and Abu Dhabi, and increased its capacity to 14 weekly flights in March 2010.
 In addition, Emirates has served Dublin from Dubai since January 2012.
 A total of 22 cities in North America are connected directly to Dublin Airport by seven airlines.
 In 2015, Ethiopian Airlines began serving Dublin from Addis Ababa, thus inaugurating the first direct air link between Ireland and Sub-Saharan Africa.
 In 2017, Qatar Airways commenced a daily service to Dublin Airport from Doha.

 Services to East Asia

 The Government of Ireland, owner of Dublin Airport, and the Dublin Airport Authority, its operator, have long sought to connect Dublin with East Asia by direct air service.
 Their plans were realized in 2018 when Cathay Pacific launched 4 weekly direct flights between Dublin and Hong Kong.
 This was followed by services to Beijing-Capital (via Edinburgh) and Shenzhen (nonstop), launched by Hainan Airlines in June 2018 and January 2019, respectively.
 In August 2019, however, Hainan Airlines withdrew from Dublin entirely.
 In September, due to the ongoing political unrest in Hong Kong, Cathay Pacific restricted its previously year-round Hong Kong route to the summer season only.
+On 1 April 2026, it was announced that China Eastern Airlines will commence a new direct route connecting Dublin and Shanghai in 2026, with full details to be confirmed at a later date.
+The new route was announced by the Minister for Enterprise, Tourism and Employment, Peter Burke, and was able to be achieved through the Irish government's Strategic Air Access Fund, despite the ongoing dispute over the current passenger cap at the airport.